2017 OUTSTANDING ECONOMIC EDUCATOR

 Jackie Herrmann, Deep Run High School, Henrico County

-A high school CTE teacher, Herrmann fully utilizes the opportunity to infuse economic and financial concepts in all classes she teaches, and promotes their application in real world situations.
-One of a small number of Virginia teachers who has earned a Masters in Economic Education, she also teaches pre-service and current teachers.
-She shares her knowledge and creative ways for teaching students these important concepts with pre-service and current teachers.
-At VCU she teaches an economics class designed specifically for VCU students who plan to become teachers.
+A high school CTE teacher, Herrmann fully utilizes the opportunity to infuse economic and financial concepts in all classes, and promotes their application in real world situations.
+One of a small number of Virginia teachers who has earned a Masters in Economic Education, she shares her knowledge and creative ways for teaching students these important concepts with pre-service and current teachers.
+At VCU, she teaches an economics class designed specifically for students who plan to become teachers.
 She is also a guest presenter at professional development programs provided by the VCU Center for Economic Education for K-12 teachers.

 K-12 LESSON OR UNIT